 Floor protection is required under your TL300.
 This floor protection must be a minimum of 20 ga. sheet metal in thickness, it can also be stone or tile or other masonry material, providing it is non-combustible.
-This floor protection must extend 18 inches in front of the door opening and 8 inches to each side and to the rear of the stove body.
-There must also be floor protection under any horizontal sections of venting regardless of their height from the floor.
+In the U.S. the floor protector must be completely under the stove, and extending 16" in front of the door opening, 8" to each side and 8" to the back.